jjmax75/node-image-terrain-array/README.md

 Input - png file, output filename number of columns, number of rows

-Output - array of map terrain, array of centre points of hexagons, hexagon radius
+Output - array of average hsv values for each hexagon, array of centre points of hexagons, hexagon radius

 ## Overview